ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/ArtificialIntelligence_and_BioimageAnalysis/README.md

 ![Workflow](https://github.com/ciencialatitud0/EPIC_3/blob/main/Dorothy_Coding_Challenge/ArtificialIntelligence_and_BioimageAnalysis/mask_workflow.png)

 ## Challenge Steps
-1. Data Download
+1. Data Download:
 Download the image data from [Training Data](https://kondata.uni-konstanz.de/radar/de/dataset/xhEhklsaJUpbRLnY.EmbryoNet_Training-data%253A%2BWT).
 Use as many images as needed for algorithm development.
 The images (tif, png or jpg) are located in the subfolders '../images'

-2. Data Visualization
+2. Data Visualization:
 Visualize example images in a Jupyter notebook to understand dataset characteristics.

-3. Algorithm Development
+3. Algorithm Development:
 Develop an algorithm to generate masks.
 Use any algorithm, including machine learning.
 Provide annotated masks if using supervised learning.
 Manual annotations can be done using any free software such as [LabelMe](http://github.com/wkentaro/labelme).
 Clearly document the algorithm steps in the code.

-4. Evaluation
+4. Evaluation:
 Evaluate the algorithm on images from [Evaluation Data](https://kondata.uni-konstanz.de/radar/de/dataset/gckMwoUnrbKCTVDV.TwinNetworkDataZebrafish_Temperature).
 Include comprehensive metrics in the evaluation, such as accuracy, precision, recall, etc. Feel free to include as many metrics as you consider necesary.
 Provide a Jupyter notebook showcasing the entire process, including raw image loading, masking, and result analysis.
 Comment on each step.